Studies & Book Clubs

 Fellowship Class: The Gospel of Mark

-For the Fellowship Class, at the conclusion of Pastor Lew’s wonderful study of ‘Heaven, Hell, Points Between,’ we will turn to the Gospel of Mark.
+For the Fellowship Class, we will turn to the Gospel of Mark.
 This book is considered by many, if not most biblical scholars as the first of the four Gospels to be written.
 With his repeated use of the word ‘immediately’ and focus on the actions of Jesus, Mark is an Evangelist in a hurry.
 The opening verse of the book sets the tone: ‘The beginning of the good news of Jesus Christ, Son of God’ (Mk 1:1).
-We’ll begin our journey through Mark on Oct.
-8th in the Social Hall.

 Winter Bible Study: Jesus, Jerusalem, and the Gospel of John

 The winter sessions of bible studies will begin the week of Jan.
 12th and continue for ten weeks.
-As usual, we will meet on Monday nights from 6:30-8:00 pm or on Tuesday mornings from 9:00-10:30 am.
-The meeting place has yet to be established.
+As usual, we will meet on Monday nights from 6:30-8:00 pm or on Tuesday mornings from 9:00-10:30 am in the Upper Overflow.
 Each session will be available on Zoom.
+In case of inclement weather, the class will be conducted over Zoom.

 The title of the study is "Jesus, Jerusalem, and the Gospel of John."
 Unlike Matthew, Mark, and Luke–who only report the adult Jesus being in Jerusalem once–John tells us that Jesus visited the Holy City at least five times, namely, for three Passovers, one Hanukkah, and one other unnamed festival.
 This is a very different perspective on the life of Jesus, and one well worth our time and study.
 No matter where each of us is on our spiritual journey, the Gospel of John has much to offer us.